openguild-labs/polkadot-knowledge-map/README.md

 You can also check out the [Polkadot Wiki](https://wiki.polkadot.network/?utm_source=devpost&utm_medium=referral&utm_campaign=hackathon%20north%20america&utm_content=technical%20resources) and the [Substrate Knowledge Map for Hackathon Participants](https://github.com/substrate-developer-hub/hackathon-knowledge-map).
 Please reach out to OpenGuild's team members if you have any questions. 📝

 ### Technical Support 🛠️
-* Reach out the the OpenGuild support engineers on the [OpenGuild Community Discord Channel](https://discord.gg/GVP6tbG3) 🔧
+* Reach out to the OpenGuild support engineers on the [OpenGuild Community Discord Channel](https://discord.gg/GVP6tbG3) 🔧
 * Reach out to the Polkadot support engineers on the [Polkadot Community Discord Channel](https://discord.gg/Vc8V2nMmgP) 🌐.
 * For commonly asked questions, you can also take a look at [Substrate StackExchange](https://substrate.stackexchange.com/).
 You can ask here as well, but please make sure to follow the [guidelines](https://substrate.stackexchange.com/help/how-to-ask). ✅
 * Take part in OpenGuild's office hours 🕒.